Polish Anti-Authoritarian Signs Pop-Up in Greenpoint - Greenpointers

 Solidarność began as a worker’s strike at a Gdansk shipyard in 1980 and grew to become a massive labor union with 10 million members.
 Solidarność was also a social movement that fought against authoritarianism and eventually led to democratic elections in Poland in 1989.

-“It’s a beautiful bit of topography,” says Marcin Wolynski, a Polish-American New Yorker whose parents were activists involved in Solidarność.
+“It’s a beautiful bit of typography,” says Marcin Wolynski, a Polish-American New Yorker whose parents were activists involved in Solidarność.
 The connection between Solidarność and Black Lives Matter is clear to Wolynski.
 The Solidarność movement was “about the dignity and agency of human beings, and for me that lays over perfectly with Black Lives Matter,” he says.
 For others, the connection makes less sense.
 “It’s a little bit confusing,” says Dr. Malgorzata Mazurek, an associate professor of Polish Studies at Columbia University.
 “Solidarność is about class solidarity, historically.”

 Images of the posters circulated on Twitter, gaining the attention of Polish sociologist at Nicolaus Copernicus University, Łukasz Wojtkowski.
 Wojtkowski says he was intrigued by the “bridge over the ocean” between the American and Polish movements.
 He sees the signs as hopeful, and remind him of the doubts people had about the success of Solidarność.
 “If Solidarity managed to fight communism, Black Lives Matter also has a chance,” he says.